mxmxmx/terminal_tedium/README.md

-* pi 2 draws more power, so is less suitable from that perspective.
+* NB: pi 2 draws more power, so is less suitable from that perspective.
-* the 'teensy tedium' folder has gerbers + test sketch for a teensy 3.x adapter (to be used instead of the rpi, if desired. only works with pcm5102a version)